 Workplace pensions are provided through your job and different types of pensions can be offered.
 NOW: Pensions is a Master Trust scheme that supports automatic enrolment.

 Automatic enrolment is a UK government initiative to help more people save for their retirement, with their employer’s help.
-You get auto enrolled into your workplace pension scheme by your employer.
+If eligible you get auto enrolled into your workplace pension scheme by your employer.

 When can I get my workplace pension?